balmas/cts-handles/proposal.md

 ### Use Case 7: Data Type specific request/response

 Some PCTP may use CTS URNs to identify their text, but not provide a CTS API Endpoint for those texts.
 Or providers may offer extensions to the CTS API which support retrieval of the text in a variety of formats (XML, plain text, JSON, etc.).
 There would be various ways to enable consumers to explicitly request their desired response type.
 Most solutions would impose requirements on all participants in the solution.
-One way to implement this would be to use a combination of standard and custom HTTP headers.
-The HDL proxy would need to pass these headers on to the CHSP and then the template handles would need to be configured to take the appropriate path depending upon the match between a header in the request and the details of the available endpoint(s).
+One way to implement this would be to use the standard HTTP Accept header.
+The HDL proxy would need to pass this header on to the CHSP and then the template handles would need to be configured to take the appropriate path depending upon the match between a header in the request and the details of the available endpoint(s).

 For example, the HTTP Accept header could be used to request a specific text mimetype: